czinn/web/content/_index.md

 date: "2018-04-01"
 ---

-I'm a software engineering student at the University of Waterloo.
+Hi!
+I'm Charles.
+I studied software engineering at the University of Waterloo and now work in New York[^covid].
 You can email me at [charles@zinn.ca][email].

-I like learning conlangs:

-- Mi parolas **Esperanto**n plej flue el ĉi tiaj lingvoj.
-- .i mi di'a tadni la **.lojban.** noi banli
-- tenpo lili la mi kama sona e **toki pona**.

-I write stuff.
-Or I'm starting to write stuff, at least.
-Check out my [blog].
+I very occasionally write stuff on my [blog].

+[^covid]: By "in New York" I currently mean "in my bedroom in my apartment in New Jersey, for a company based in New York".

 [blog]: /blog
 [email]: mailto:charles@zinn.ca